InformaticsMatters/squonk2-protobuf/DEVELOPER-README.md

 to PyPI automatically from the main branch using GitHub Actions.

-To build the package distribution manually you will need to have installed [protoc], you can then run run: -
+To build the package distribution manually you will need to have [protoc] installed, you can then run: -

     export P_BASE=src/main/proto
     export DM_PATH=informaticsmatters/protobuf/datamanager